darinz/DL/01_Math/10_gradients_and_directional_derivatives.md

 - The gradient generalizes the derivative to higher dimensions.
 - The directional derivative measures change in any direction.
 - Both are fundamental for optimization and learning in deep neural networks.

+> **Summary:** Mastering gradients and directional derivatives is essential for understanding and improving deep learning algorithms!

 **Further Reading:**
 - [Gradient (Wikipedia)](https://en.wikipedia.org/wiki/Gradient)